containers/podman/troubleshooting.md

 ### 10) rootless setup user: invalid argument

-Rootless podman requires the user running it to have a range of UIDs listed in /etc/subuid and /etc/subgid.
+Rootless Podman requires the user running it to have a range of UIDs listed in /etc/subuid and /etc/subgid.

 #### Symptom